Learning from Few Samples: Transformation-Invariant SVMs with Composition and Locality at Multiple Scales: Incorporating Locality at Multiple Spatial Scales

 One difference from CNNs is that, for the same input layer, one cannot have multiple output channels.
-The reason is that if we design multiple channels with different degrees, then the channel with a larger degree will automatically subsume all terms generated by the channel with a smaller degree.
+If we design multiple channels with different degrees, then the channel with a larger degree will automatically subsume all terms generated by the channel with a smaller degree.
 Therefore, it is equivalent to having only one output channel with the largest degree.
-On the other hand, if the images have multiple channels to start with (as in R, G, and B, for example), then they can be handled separately.
+However, if the images have multiple channels to start with (as in R, G, and B, for example), then they can be handled separately.
 But after they are combined at a layer, there can only be one channel at subsequent higher layers.

-\paragraph{Combining Locality at Multiple Spatial Scales with Transformational Invariance} To combine both locality at multiple spatial scales and transformational invariance, a kernel with locality at multiple spatial scales can be introduced as a base kernel into transformation-invariant kernels.
+\paragraph{Combining Locality at Multiple Spatial Scales with Transformational Invariance.} To combine both locality at multiple spatial scales and transformational invariance, a kernel with locality at multiple spatial scales can be introduced as a base kernel into transformation-invariant kernels.

-\paragraph{Complexity Analysis and Memory Trade-off} One may trade off between the memory requirement and computation time when it comes to the depth of the architecture.
+\paragraph{Complexity Analysis and Memory Trade-off.} One may trade off between the memory requirement and computation time when it comes to the depth of the architecture.
 Supported by adequate memory space, one can store all kernel values from every layer, with both computation time and memory space increasing linearly with depth.
 In contrast, when limited by memory space, one can store only the kernel values from the final layer.
 In that case, although the memory requirement does not increase with depth, computation time grows exponentially with depth.

-The time complexity of computing the polynomial kernel is between $O(n^2 m)$ and $O(n^3 m)$ based on LIBSVM implementation \cite{chang2011libsvm}, while space complexity is $O(n^2)$.
-With sufficient memory $O(n^2 m)$, the computations of kernel values can be parallelized so that the time complexity of the locality kernel is considerably reduced to between $O(n^2 k d)$ and $O(n^3 k d)$, where $k$ and $d$ are the locality parameter and the depth respectively with $k d \ll m$.
+The time complexity of computing the polynomial kernel is between $O(n^2 m)$ and $O(n^3 m)$ based on LIBSVM \cite{chang2011libsvm}, while space complexity is $O(n^2)$.
+With sufficient memory of order $O(n^2 m)$, the computations of kernel values can be parallelized so that the time complexity of the locality kernel is considerably reduced to between $O(n^2 k d)$ and $O(n^3 k d)$, where $k$ and $d$ are the locality parameter and the depth, respectively, with $k d \ll m$.
+Note that since our focus is on small sample sizes, the $O(n^2)$ complexity is acceptable.